-Street Food – China is famous for their street food.
+Street Food – This has to be on your list for things to see in Beijing.
+China is famous for their street food and seeing all the carts everywhere is so cool.
 Dumplings, steam buns, onion cakes, you name it.
-Definetly give it a try!
+It smells amazing as you walk by and you can’t wait to try the carby goodness.
+Definitely give it a try!
 Aim for busy vendors though or you won’t know how long the food has been sitting there.
-First timers definitely need to try!

 The subway is cheap and easy to navigate.
 If you’re a first timer to Beijing you’ll have no problem navigating.
 You’ll find Mandarin and English on the subway map so take a photo of the train station you want to go to with your phone and show the person at the help desk.
 This is the most stress-free way because you probably won’t get the pronunciation right

+One of the things to see in Beijing is the pollution.
+I mean you don’t want to see it but you won’t understand until you do.
 The pollution is crazy.
 There were some days we couldn’t see 20 feet ahead of us.
 I actually forgot about blue skies the majority of time I was in China.
+It was only in Kunming that I realized I hadn’t seen blue skies or breathed fresh air.
+Crazy.
 Take extra precaution to protect your skin.
 Face masks are available but if you’re only there a few days I wouldn’t worry.
 Blow your nose lots..

 Lastly be patient with security.
 Trying to get on a train at peak hours is crazy because you have to funnel though a security scanner.
 Now picture hundreds of people at once.
 People will bud and push and squish their way ahead of you so just be patient.
 Or avoid peak times.